vittorio-corbo/Git_-_Unity_101/README.md

 Explain what we doing here
 1. Install Unity
    1. [Install Unity hub](https://unity.com/download)
+      * Unity Hub is your one stop shop which houses your installations of the Unity Engine.
+Which allows you to change your version of Unity depending on the projct version you are working on.
       * Note: While the engine can be downloaded without hubs, this isn’t recommended.
-Hubs allows the managing of different versions of the Unity engine.
 If you still want to download the engine by itself you can learn more at: https://docs.unity3d.com/Manual/ManualActivationGuide.html
-   2. Install a Unity Version
+   3. Install a Unity Version
       1. In the Unity Hub, go to the “Installs” tab on the left.
 Click “Install Editor” option.
          PUT IMAGE
       2. Choose a version depending on projects and features, LTS (Long Time Support) versions are recommended for stability.